-Assignments: There are overall 7 group assignments: one problem set and 6 cases.
-All groups should turn in case write-ups with a maximum of 3 double-spaced pages plus attached figures and tables with supporting material.
-Any group can be asked to open discussion of the case and explain details of their analysis.
-All cases are due at the beginning of the class in which they are discussed.
+Assignments: There are overall 4 graded group assignments (4 cases).
+All groups should turn in case write-ups for graded assignments: a maximum of 3 double-spaced pages plus attached figures and tables with supporting material.
+All assignments are due at the beginning of the class in which they are discussed.